Amara Raja to invest in Europe-based InoBat Auto | Business

 Amara Raja believes this technology can significantly move the needle and accelerate India's own EV ambitions, Gourineni noted.

-''We are committed to work together to create the most efficient, best value batteries possible to help deliver a sustainable future for all,'' Marian Bocek, Chief Executive Officer of InoBat Auto stated.
+''We are committed to work together to create the most efficient, best value batteries possible to help deliver a sustainable future for all,'' Marian Bocek, Chief Executive Officer of InoBat Auto said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)